pyx-industries/julee/docs/architecture/framework.rst

 Automate Digital Product Supply Chains
 ======================================

+**A reusable framework and a business application are different beasts.**
+One is a vocabulary for building things; the other is the thing being built.

 Julee is a framework for building resilient, transparent, and accountable digital product supply chains.
 It's a kind of orchestrator that manages work pipelines,